Last modified: October 24, 2019

 If you are interested in learning how we collect, use, and disclose information through other corporate activities, such as on our corporate website, AppNexus.com, please click here.

-This document provides information about our digital advertising technology services and then describes how we collect, use, share and otherwise process information.
+This document provides information about our digital advertising technology services and then describes how we collect, use, share and otherwise process data.

 Our goal is to be transparent about our business by describing our technology and services in simple terms so that you can understand our practices.